IPS-LMU/octra/libs/README.md

   e.g. JSON schemata
 - [annotation](./annotation/src/): Objects and other classes used to handle annotation tasks
-- [ngx-components](./ngx-components/src/): Angular components e.g. for the
+- [ngx-components](./ngx-components/): Angular components e.g. for the
   signal displays.
-- [ngx-utilities](./ngx-utilities/src/): library with custom functions used in angular projects
+- [ngx-utilities](./ngx-utilities/): library with custom functions used in angular projects
 - [web-components](../apps/web-components/src/): library with web-components containing components from ngx-components.
 These components can be used in other frameworks or Vanilla JS.
 [See demo](../apps/web-components-demo/).

+## API reference

+You find more information about all classes and functions of each library [here](https://ips-lmu.github.io/octra).

 ## Installation